wert322/HappyLifeGame/README.md

     - begins at start
     - alternates between lucky, !, bad luck, !
     - ends at goal
-- every turn, move forward by using a standard die
+- Every turn, move forward by using a standard die
     - land on lucky or bad luck card: roll again to determine what happens
     - land on ! card: tbd
 - Victory: player who reaches goal with most money wins